 Every person that was evil from the beginning never had the privilege to come to earth and receive a body.
-I talk more about this in The Truth about Hell: Avoid it! referring to Satan demons and the sons of perdition.
+I talk more about this in The Truth about Hell: Avoid it! referring to Satan, demons, and the sons of perdition.

 The original curse logically, when combined with the tidbits of explanation throughout the scriptures is to be cut off from God, priesthood, gospel message and spirit.

 Joseph Smith is said to have taught that Black people are the children of Ham.
-Ham's children could not have priesthood.
+Ham's children could not have the priesthood.
 Brigham Young had a reason to create the policy because it logically made sense based on the information given to him.
 The Lord never repudiated his decision to ban Blacks until over a century after his death.
-Apparently it did not matter to God whether the venue was a governmental meeting instead of an ecclesiastical meeting where President Young announced the ban of priesthood on the Negro members of the church.
+Apparently, it did not matter to God whether the venue was a governmental meeting instead of an ecclesiastical meeting where President Young announced the ban of priesthood on the Negro members of the Church.

 - Race and the Priesthood

 The Church of Jesus Christ of Latter-day Saints embraces the universal human family.
 God created many diverse races & ethnicities & esteems them all equally

 It still cannot be determined if God disapproved of the ban without revelation from Him about it.
 This is an important detail not to read over missing the weight of its truth.
 Revelation is what it will take to know God's position on the priesthood ban.
 It is evident that racism perpetuated the ban and the false teachings supporting it, however.
 Why make assumptions when any petitioner can ask God directly.
 The Truth about the Curse of Cain is that there isn't enough revelation about it to give a clear explanation.
 All that we currently have are inferences.